Malhar-AiAgent/AutoDev-A-Multi-Agent-Autonomous-AI-Software-Engineering-System-/README.md

 Each agent is responsible for a specific task and communicates with other agents to complete the development process.

-⚙️ Workflow
+## ⚙️ Workflow

 The AutoDev system follows an agent collaboration pipeline:

-1️⃣ User provides a software requirement
+1️⃣ User provides a software requirement.
-2️⃣ Product Manager Agent analyzes the requirement
+2️⃣ Product Manager Agent analyzes the requirement.
-3️⃣ Architect Agent designs the system architecture 4️⃣ Developer Agent generates the implementation
+3️⃣ Architect Agent designs the system architecture.
+4️⃣ Developer Agent generates the implementation.
-5️⃣ Tester Agent generates and runs tests
+5️⃣ Tester Agent generates and runs tests.
-6️⃣ Code Reviewer Agent evaluates and improves the code 7️⃣ Final output is produced
+6️⃣ Code Reviewer Agent evaluates and improves the code.
+7️⃣ Final output is produced.

 This workflow mimics how a real software engineering team collaborates to build software.

-🛠 Technologies Used
+## 🛠 Technologies Used
 Technology	Purpose
 Python	Core programming language
 AutoGen Framework	Multi-agent collaboration